JavaScript: const vs. let vs. var - What's the difference?

 var

-in that you are allowed to reassign the variable.
+var is just like let in that you are allowed to reassign the variable.

 The difference is that the variable will be defined in either the global scope or the